brianmed/HostIt/README.md

 Also, please see the PortMetaData section for declaring Port Names and their use in the ArgumentList of ProcessMetaData and Address of Clusters.

+Simply running ./hostit should work with this example.

 ```json
 // hostit.json
 {